Youmna1798/Full-Stack-Deployment/README.md

 ### Access Website

 * Use this link: http://randombucket1234.s3-website-us-east-1.amazonaws.com/home to access the website.
-Frontend

 ### Hosting